AlterMannomann/otap/setup/README.md

 &copy; 2024 Michael Lindenau licensed via [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.txt) and [Generic AI Disclosure License](https://toent.ch/licenses/AI_DISCLOSURE_LICENSE_V1)

-For further questions on copyleft and usage see [contact](CONTACT.md).

 # AI restriction and training exclusion
 **This content is intended ONLY for the HUMAN community NOT for any technical crawlers or AI training input.**